syncfusion-content/blazor-docs/blazor/listview/how-to/customize-listview-as-grid-layout.md

 ---
 layout: post
-title: How to Customize Listview As Grid Layout in Blazor Listview Component | Syncfusion
+title: Customize listview as grid layout in Blazor ListView Component | Syncfusion
-description: Checkout and learn about Customize Listview As Grid Layout in Blazor Listview component of Syncfusion, and more details.
+description: Learn here all about Customize listview as grid layout in Syncfusion Blazor ListView component and more.
 platform: Blazor
 control: Listview
 documentation: ug
 ---

-# How to customize listview as grid layout
+# Customize listview as grid layout in Blazor ListView Component

 In Listview, list items can be rendered in grid layout with following data manipulations.